How to get here

 Norwich International Airport is about 5 miles away with year round scheduled domestic flights to / from Aberdeen, Edinburgh, Manchester and seasonal services to other UK destinations.
 International connections are easy via the KLM hub at Amsterdam Schipol.

 National Express run coaches from many UK cities to / from Norwich, as well as services to & from Gatwick, Heathrow and Stansted airports

 Local bus services

 Regular bus services (eight buses an hour daytime Mon – Sat, hourly Sundays) operate from near the hotel entrance to Norwich city centre, Norwich & Norfolk University Hospital (change at Castle Meadow) and UEA (change at Norwich Rail Station).
-You can also take the bus from the city centre to Aylsham, Great Yarmouth, Gorleston, Holt, and Cromer & Sheringham from where the CoastHopper service will take you to Blakeney, Wells and Hunstanton and many villages in between
+You can also take a bus from Norwich city centre to Aylsham, Great Yarmouth, Gorleston, Holt, and Cromer & Sheringham from where the CoastHopper service will take you to Blakeney, Wells and Hunstanton, and many villages in between.

 Norfolk is great for cycling but it’s not as flat as you may think!
 There are quiet lanes, marked trails around the Broads, or Thetford Forest for a bit of off-road adventure.
 You can take your bicycle on Bittern Line trains and follow a number of routes from Bittern Line stations (cycles may need to be pre-booked on some services).
 A network of bike hire points around the county also offer tandems, child seats and trailers, safety equipment and more.
 Abellio Greater Anglia have cycles for hire at Norwich Station and can also provide cycling maps and local information – book in advance via their website